Recent Advances in Deep Learning Based Dialogue Systems: A Systematic Survey: Open-Domain Dialogue Systems

 The objective $p(R|C)$ causes the model to choose responses with high probability even if the response is unconditionally frequent in the dataset, thus causing it to ignore the content of $C$.
 Maximizing the mutual information as Equation (\ref{logP(R|C)-logP(R)}) solves this issue by achieving a trade-off between safety and relativity.

-~\cite{vijayakumar2016diverse} combined a dissimilarity term into the beam search objective and proposed Diverse Beam Search (DBS) to promote diversity.
+With a similar intuition as described above, increasing response diversity by modifying the decoding scheme at inference time has been explored in earlier works.~\cite{vijayakumar2016diverse} combined a dissimilarity term into the beam search objective and proposed Diverse Beam Search (DBS) to promote diversity.
 Similarly,~\cite{Shao2017GeneratingLA} proposed a stochastic beam search algorithm by performing stochastic sampling when choosing top-B responses.
 In the beam search algorithm, siblings sharing the same parent nodes tended to guide to similar sequences.
 Inspired by this,~\cite{li2016simple} penalized siblings sharing the same parent nodes using an additional term in the beam search objective.
 This encouraged the algorithm to search more diverse paths by expanding from different parent nodes.
 Some works further added a reranking stage to select more diverse responses in the generated N-best list~\citep{li2015diversity, sordoni2015neural, Shao2017GeneratingLA}.

 A user message can be mapped into multiple acceptable responses, which is also known as the one-to-many mapping problem. \cite{qiu2019training} considered the one-to-many mapping problem in open-domain dialogue systems and proposed a two-stage generation model to increase response diversity - the first stage extracting common features of multiple ground truth responses and the second stage extracting the distinctive ones. \cite{ko2020generating} solved the one-to-many mapping problem via a classification task to learn latent semantic representations.
 So that given one example response, different ones could be generated by exploring the semantically close vectors in the latent space.